Inpatient Treatment Greensboro, NC

 Research has indicated that the treatment issues young adults face can be different than their traditionally-aged counterparts.
 At Fellowship Hall, we recognize and address these age-specific issues through our young adults’ track.
 Each guest aged 18-25 is screened upon admission for integration into this specialty track.
-Our young adults’ program looks at relapse issues young adults face, emotional development, relationship issues, and creating a self-image that supports a long-term recovery process.
-Young adults are involved in specific 12-Step meetings and experiential activities that are designed to meet their needs as they integrate into a 12-Step recovery program that supports a long-term recovery process.
+Our young adults’ program looks at relapse issues young adults face, emotional development, relationship issues, and creating a self-image that supports a long-term drug and alcohol recovery process.
+Young adults are involved in specific 12-Step meetings and experiential activities that are designed to meet their needs as they integrate into a 12-Step drug and alcohol recovery program that supports a long-term drug and alcohol recovery process.

 Treatment for Licensed Professionals

 Fellowship Hall has a long history of working with licensed professionals including doctors, nurses, lawyers, dentists, pharmacists, veterinarians, and pilots.
 We have active relationships with multiple professional monitoring boards in NC, SC, GA, VA and WV.
 This includes boards for both medical and non-medical professions.
 Our staff is in regular communication with our Professional guest’s respective monitoring program which provides our guests with the best chance of a smooth re-entry into their chosen profession.

 The Fellowship Hall Professionals Track is designed to meet the unique challenges professionals face with substance use issues.
 Professionals admitted to our Primary Program participate in a week-long specialized track of didactic and experiential group counseling focusing on the stigma associated with substance use drug and alcohol recovery and the benefits of working with professional monitoring organizations.
 We also address returning to work, self-care, burn-out, stress reduction, and workplace risk factors.